 L.M.
 Montgomery’s life story is actually quite fascinating

 and she’s definitely more than just the writer of the Green Gables books.
-She wrote over 20 other novels, as… Read the rest
+She wrote over 20 other novels, as well as working her way through suitors that’s worthy of a book all by itself.… Read the rest

 Fact: Canadians invented Basketball!